AdobeDocs/adobeio-auth/JWT/JWT.md

 ## Exchanging JWT to Retrieve an Access Token

-To initiate an API session,use the JWT to obtain an access token from Adobe by making a POST request to Adobe's Identity Management Service (IMS).
+To initiate an API session, use the JWT to obtain an access token from Adobe by making a POST request to Adobe Identity Management Service (IMS).

 - Send a POST request to:
   `https://ims-na1.adobelogin.com/ims/exchange/jwt`